Swimming pool & spa registration FAQs

 When do I need to register by?

-You must register your pool by the 1st of November 2020 (The State Government extended this deadline in May).
+You must register your pool by the 1st of November 2020.

 After registering you must engage a private building surveyor or inspector to certify that your pool safety barriers are compliant by the due date.
 The due date to lodge your pool or spa barrier certificate of compliance depends on when your pool or spa was constructed and certified.
 We will provide you with the original construction date of your pool or spa within 60 days of registering.